A Bayesian approach to functional regression: theory and computation: A Bayesian methodology for RKHS-based functional regression models

 \paragraph*{(II) Maximum a posteriori (MAP-PP).} We also consider a MAP strategy, where only the most probable sub-model is used and the rest of the samples are discarded.
-In this case, if \(\tilde p = \arg\max_p \tilde \pi(p|\mathcal D_n)\), predictions are computed as

-Although this method potentially ignores many samples in the posterior approximation, this omission may help reduce the noise and prevent outliers from affecting the final prediction.
+In this case, if \(\tilde p = \arg\max_p \tilde \Pi_n(p|\mathcal D_n)\), predictions are computed as \(\hat Y = g(\{F(X_{\text{test}}, \theta^*_{p_m})\}_{m:p_m=\tilde p})\).
+Although this method may ignore many samples in the posterior approximation, this omission can help reduce noise and prevent outliers from affecting the final prediction.